 Designated Stroke Center

-JULY 2013- Our Southbridge and Webster staff won a SCORE (Stroke Collaborative Reaching for Excellence) Award.
+In 2013, our Southbridge and Webster staff won a SCORE (Stroke Collaborative Reaching for Excellence) Award.
 This award was given to us as part of a stroke registry and quality improvement initiative implemented as a partnership among the Massachusetts Department of Public Health, the national Centers for Disease Control Paul Coverdell National Acute Stroke Registry, and the American Heart/Stroke Association's Get with the Guidelines Stroke Program.
-The award is given to healthcare organizations providing defect-free care to more than 80 percent of stroke patients for the period from October 2011 to September 2012.
+The award is given to healthcare organizations providing defect-free care to more than 80 percent of stroke patients for a set period.

 Harrington's Webster and Southbridge Emergency Care Centers are also Primary Stroke Service Centers, as designated by the Massachusetts Department of Public Health.